Jacksonville Jaguars lose grievance over fining former player $700G for missed team doctor visits

 “They literally hated me.
 I got it all back though!
 Thanks to the NFLPA,” Fowler tweeted.

-Jalen Ramsey, a former Jaguars defensive back, appeared to react to the ruling on Twitter as well, saying “tried to tell y’all.”
+Jalen Ramsey, a former Jaguars defensive back, appeared to react to the ruling on Twitter as well, writing, “tried to tell y’all.”

-The Jaguars would eventually trade Fowler and Ramsey to the Los Angeles Rams.
+The Jaguars eventually traded Fowler and Ramsey to the Los Angeles Rams.
 Fowler was sent west in 2018 and Ramsey followed earlier this season.

-Coughlin had some under fire earlier this year for taking a shot at Ramsey and linebacker Tevlin Smith for skipping voluntary workouts.
-Coughlin said “championship teams are dominated by selfless individuals who recognize that the welfare of the team must always be paramount to any other consideration.”
+Coughlin faced backlash earlier this year after he took a shot at Ramsey and linebacker Telvin Smith for skipping voluntary workouts.
+Coughlin said, “Championship teams are dominated by selfless individuals who recognize that the welfare of the team must always be paramount to any other consideration.”

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM